baxor/puppet-bind/README.md

 `bind::listen_on` defaults to the value of the `ipaddress` fact, which is probably right if you have just one IP address.

+The "updatepols" key allows to specify update policies for manual administration of the zone, should this be wanted.
+Note that an update policy of the form `grant local-ddns zonesub any` is silently added to this list (this is why you should not change the name of the `local-ddns` key).

 Once you've done that, all you need to do now is to include the `bind` class on your nameservers, with no options; everything will be set up